PX4/PX4-user_guide/en/complete_vehicles/atl_mantis_edu.md

 QGC should connect automatically, as Mantis broadcasts the stream parameters using the [VIDEO_STREAM_INFORMATION](https://mavlink.io/en/messages/common.html#VIDEO_STREAM_INFORMATION) MAVLink message.

 If you want to connect manually, you can do so on `rtsp://192.168.42.1:554/live`.

+## Photo and Video Recording

+There are 3 main control interfaces on the remote for controlling the camera :
+- Slider on the left hand side for gimbal pitch control (points camera up and down)
+- Video recording button on the left hand side : Starts & Stops video recording
+- Photo button on the right hand side : Takes a photo

+### Footage retrieval

+Turn on the Mantis, then connect the USB-C cable to the computer, and then it will be recognised as a 'storage device' (7.6 GB Volume).
+Inside that, check the `DCIM` Folder for the footages.

 ## Troubleshooting/FAQ